AMReX-Astro/Castro/docs_new/source/CastroSoftware.rst

 -  :

-   These routines handle how  fills ghostcells
-   *at physical boundaries* for specific data.
+   These routines handle how Castro fills ghostcells *at physical boundaries* for specific data.
 Most problem setups won’t need to do anything special here, and inclusion of this file is optional – only use it if you need to set